avispro20/Amazon_Clone_App/README.md

 pnpm dev
 ```

+## Languages

+- TypeScript
+- JavaScript
+- CSS

+### Additional Information

+- This project is built using Next.js, a popular React framework for building web applications.
+- It is a clone of Amazon, a well-known e-commerce platform, with a focus on replicating the user interface and functionality.
+- The project includes TypeScript for static typing, enhancing the development experience and providing better code quality.

+For more details on how to use Next.js, refer to the [Next.js documentation](https://nextjs.org/docs).

+Feel free to explore, modify, and expand upon this project to suit your specific needs!
 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.